gundenaf/TMS-homework/Thesis/README.md

 ## Overview

-This thesis project focuses on implementing a DevOps pipeline using Terraform for infrastructure provisioning, Jenkins for continuous integration and continuous deployment (CI/CD), and Kubernetes (minikube) for container orchestration.
-The goal is to automate the deployment of a web application built with React and Node.js, which interacts with a PostgreSQL database.
+This thesis project aims to demonstrate the seamless assembly and deployment of a React + NodeJS application interacting with PostgreSQL.
+Leveraging Terraform on AWS, a network infrastructure was configured, comprising two EC2 instances designated for Jenkins Master and Jenkins Agent.
+Additionally, Security Groups were established to secure the instances.
+The project includes the development of a Jenkins Pipeline, orchestrating the build and deployment processes of the application into a K8s minikube cluster.

 ## Infrastructure